Abseiling Sea Snail

 – Below the chiton, if you look very carefully, is a very tiny sea slug species.
 I believe this is a Sea Cherub – a type of sea slug that swims and does not have naked gills (and therefore is not a nudibranch).

-Not in the photo but to be considered too in the incredible diversity among marine molluscs is – octopuses!
+Not in the photo but to be considered too in the incredible diversity among marine molluscs are – octopuses!

 Sources: